 Neasa is a BAFTA-winning Director and Writer for ﬁlm and television drama.
-Born in Dublin, she began her career with a Double First from the National College of Art and Design Ireland, winning a scholarship for her Master’s at the Universität der Künste Berlin, before completing her PhD at Trinity College Dublin.
+Born in Dublin, she began her career with a Double First from the National College of Art and Design Ireland, winning a scholarship to the Universität der Künste Berlin, achieving a Master’s degree in Politics and Aesthetics at NCAD, before completing her PhD at Trinity College Dublin.

-Neasa has just completed principal photography on her thriller feature ﬁlm, Sea Fever.
-Prior to that, she was awarded a BAFTA for the gritty murder drama Happy Valley (BBC / Netﬂix), before directing the ﬁnale of Jessica Jones with Marvel and Netﬂix.
+Neasa’s feature début Sea Fever screened to critical acclaim on the opening night of the Toronto International Film Festival 2019.
+A sci-fi thriller grounded in the realities of trawler life, the film opens in theatres across the US in early March 2020, and across Europe in early April 2020.
+Neasa was recently commissioned by Dreamworks to create a noir thriller for the big screen.
+Prior to her move into features, Neasa was awarded a BAFTA for the gritty murder drama Happy Valley (BBC / Netﬂix), before directing the ﬁnale of noir superhero drama Jessica Jones (Marvel / Netﬂix).
 Neasa teamed with Killer Films and Amazon to direct the 1920s story of Zelda Sayre and her troubling life with F. Scott Fitzgerald, Z: The Beginning of Everything, starring Christina Ricci.
 Her earlier works include the two-hour story ﬁnale for BAFTA-nominated homicide thriller Scott & Bailey and acclaimed BBC six-part drama In The Club.

-While she was still at college, Neasa founded Language Communications with Adam May.
-In 2015, she founded major new national initiative Big Stories on the Small Screen.
-Neasa’s bilingual in German, she speaks French and Irish as well as her native English.
+While she was still at college, Neasa founded creative design consultancy Language Communications with Adam May.
+In 2015, she founded major new national initiative Big Stories on the Small Screen, aimed at increasing global opportunities for Irish screenwriters and directors.
+Neasa is bilingual in German, she speaks French and Irish as well as her native English.